Jessie Murray

-Murray was a member of the Women's Freedom League and Women's Tax Resistance League, two organisations that took direct action in their campaign for women's suffrage.
+Murray was a member of the Women's Freedom League and Women's Tax Resistance League, two organisations that took direct action in their campaigns for women's suffrage.
 In 1910 she and the journalist Henry Brailsford took statements from the suffragettes who had been mistreated during the Black Friday demonstrations in November that year.
-Their published memorandum was presented to the Home Office, along with a formal request for a public inquiry; the Home Secretary, Winston Churchill, refused to set one up.
+Their published memorandum was presented to the Home Office, along with a formal request for a public inquiry.
+The Home Secretary, Winston Churchill, refused to establish one.

-After practicing medicine from 1909, Murray and her close friend Julia Turner opened the Medico-Psychological Clinic in 1913, a pioneering entity that provided psychological evaluation and treatment, affordable for middle-class families.
+After practising medicine from 1909, Murray and her close friend Julia Turner opened the Medico-Psychological Clinic in 1913, a pioneering entity that provided psychological evaluation and treatment, affordable for middle-class families.
 Several of the staff who worked and trained at the clinic became leading psychoanalysts.
 Murray was awarded an MD by the University of Durham in 1919.
 Shortly afterwards she was diagnosed with ovarian cancer; she died in September 1920, aged 53.

+The clinic Murray founded closed down in 1922 as a result of political in-fighting and financial problems.
+During its nine years of existence, through its training programme, it laid the foundation of psychological evaluation in the UK.
+Its practice of having students undergo their own therapy was later adopted by the International Psychoanalytical Association.

-Early life, education and professional training: 1867–1910
+Early life, education and professional training: 1867–1915

-Jessie Margaret Murray was born in Hazaribagh, British India on 9 February 1867 to Hugh Hildyard, a lieutenant of the Royal Artillery, and Frances Jane Murray.
+Jessie Margaret Murray was born in Hazaribagh, British India, on 9 February 1867 to Hugh Hildyard Murray, a lieutenant of the Royal Artillery, and Frances Jane Murray.
 The couple also had two younger daughters while in India, Mary Ethel and Edith May.
-In about 1880 Frances Murray and her children travelled to Edinburgh, and by 1891 they were living in London.
+In about 1880 Frances Murray and her children travelled to Edinburgh, where they settled; by 1891 they were living in London.
 Five years later the family was living in Bayswater, West London, when Hugh, then a retired colonel, died.

 In 1898 Murray met Julia Turner, who was completing an undergraduate degree in classics at University College London.
 The two formed a close friendship; Elizabeth Valentine, Murray's biographer, considers the relationship was an "intimate friendship ... that showed many of the signs of a life partnership".
+The psychotherapist Marion Bower considers the two were probably a lesbian couple.
 Turner gave Murray private tuition, and she passed the first stage examinations of the College of Preceptors in 1899.
-In February 1900 she began studying at the London School of Medicine for Women and then enrolled as student at the College of Medicine, Newcastle.
+In February 1900 she began studying at the London School of Medicine for Women and then enrolled as a student at the College of Medicine, Newcastle.
 In June 1908 she passed her examinations to become a Licentiate in Medicine and Surgery of the Worshipful Society of Apothecaries.
-The following year she was granted the degree of Bachelor of Medicine, Bachelor of Surgery at the University of Durham; her study also included the field of psychological medicine.
-Sometime later Murray also attended the lectures of the French psychologist Pierre Janet at the Collège de France, Paris.
+The following year she was granted the degree of Bachelor of Medicine, Bachelor of Surgery at the University of Durham; her study included the field of psychological medicine.
+Some time later Murray attended the lectures of the French psychologist Pierre Janet at the Collège de France, Paris.
+She also studied at University College London between 1912 and 1915.